BattletechModders/Abilifier/README.md

 # Abilifier
+**This Branch Depends on CustomActivatableEquipment** **The only difference between this branch and the Master Branch is Resolverator!
+Master does not have CustomActivatableEquipment dependency**

 This is a mod for HBS Battletech that allows developers to give players <b>choices</b> when it comes to leveling up abilities.
 Special thanks to kMiSSioN for allowing the reuse of their code adding additional ability buttons to the Combat HUD.